 The Legacy of Sonia Rykiel

 The ideas of the revolutionary designer still live on.
 As well as trends that were pioneered by Sonia Rykiel have become staples in everyone’s wardrobe.
 Sonia Rykiel passed away in 2016 at the age of 86 and in the summer of 2019 the brand ceased to exist.
 Perhaps we just arrived at the end of Sonia’s story?
 Making an impact on fashion forever, her legacy lives on, even if the brand doesn’t.
-After all, there’s a street in Paris named after her.
+After all, there’s a street in Paris named after her and the impact of the Sonia Rykiel Poor Boy Sweater lives on.